-This is part 3 of our video series on "Disparate and Disconnected Risk Processes and Information".
-In this video, David Tattam talks about the eight key steps of the Risk and Control Self Assessment process aligned with the ISO 31000 Risk Management Standards.
+In this video, David Tattam talks about the eight key steps of the Risk and Control Self Assessment process aligned with the ISO 31000 risk management standards:

-Hi, I'm David Tattam, Director of Research and Training at the Protecht Group.
+Hi, I'm David Tattam, Chief Research and Content Officer at the Protecht Group.
 We at Protecht believe that there are six key building blocks required to support a strong integrated enterprise risk management framework.

 Now there are many approaches to risk assessment.
 We will outline Protecht's preferred approach.
 This is made up eight key steps which really are aligned to the ISO 31000 Risk Management Standards.
 Now the process begins from the principle of risk as defined in ISO 31000 which is "risk is the effect of uncertainty on objectives".

 - Assess the risk (using likelihood and impact)